Be red ribbon inspired

 The winner, David Allen said about his design:

 "I was inspired to create a happy, strong, vibrant world, to celebrate and champion the international symbol of love, hope, strength, togetherness, knowledge and change.
-I particularly wanted to celebrate the incredible people behind the National AIDS Trust ribbon symbols - those who are in need of help and those who are offering help in all its forms, through support, research, education and changing attitudes.
-I imagined the iconic red ribbon to be the beating heart of this world, whereby the ribbons - and the community they represent - are visibly part of the fabric of society, which is why the ribbons are not only the people but are part of the buildings too."
+I particularly wanted to celebrate the incredible people behind the National AIDS Trust ribbon symbols - those who are in need of help and those who are offering help in all its forms, through support, research, education and changing attitudes."

 Our judges were fascinated to see the variety of connections with the red ribbon that were represented in the artwork we received.
 We were also thrilled with the diversity of artistic mediums used in the pieces.